Kevin Reilly (Gaelic footballer)

 Kevin Reilly (born 22 February 1986) is an Irish Gaelic footballer.
-He played at senior level for the Meath county team from 2009 to 2015.
+He played at senior level for the Meath county team from 2005 to 2015.

 Reilly played in a variety of positions for Meath, appearing in midfield and half-forward in the 2009 All-Ireland Senior Football Championship semi-Final defeat to Kerry.
-His most frequent position was at full-back, where he played during the 2010 Leinster Senior Football Championship Final, which resulted in a controversial victory over Louth.
-In 2011, Reilly was part of the Ireland team that won the 2011 International Rules Series against Australia by 130 to 65.
+His most frequent position was at full-back, where he played during the 2010 Leinster Senior Football Championship Final, which resulted in a victory over Louth.
+In 2006, 2008, 2010 and 2011, Reilly was part of the Ireland.He is in the top ten most capped players.
+In 2008 and 2011 the team that won the 2011 International Rules Series against Australia by 130 to 65.
 In 2013, he was appointed Meath captain by Mick O'Dowd.
 With his club Navan O'Mahony's, he has won three Meath senior titles.
 Reilly announced his retirement from inter-county football in 2015 due to injury at just 29.